luizbgomide/sovereign/running-the-game.md

   - Is it clear what I should say when the players enter the room?
   - Does each trap and secret door have a mechanism and tell?
   - Does it have all of the information necessary to run it?
-  - Do the details in the room have internal consistency?
   - Are stat blocks accurate and complete?
-  - Do magic items have a description?
-- Do the bespoke mechanics work in play?
   - Does the key match the map?
 - Is the amount of treasure appropriate for the risk?
 - Can I replace random values with pre-rolled results?